FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Introduction

 Concretely, we identify three key factors that hinder existing fuzzers from effectively exploring feature-specific DBMS logic.
 First, traditional fuzzers lack support for feature-specific SQL constructs that are often tied to internal DBMS mechanisms.
 These constructs are not only vendor-specific but also version-dependent, making rule-based modeling costly and slow to adapt.
 Second, semantic modeling remains a fundamental challenge.
 Without understanding complex schema dependencies and execution context, traditional tools struggle to synthesize auxiliary objects (e.g., \texttt{PROCEDURE}) or establish the preconditions needed to exercise deep execution paths, leading to low coverage of feature-specific logic.
 Third, existing fuzzers typically lack global state tracking and replay mechanisms, making it difficult to identify compound failures that arise only through interactions across multiple statements or test cases.
 For example, the underlying bug demonstrated by Listing~\ref{lst:motivation_example} was triggered by a latent interaction among statements from four distinct test cases.

-To address these limitations, we present \toolname, a novel adaptive fuzzing framework driven by LLMs and designed to systematically uncover vulnerabilities in the under-tested feature space of modern DBMSs. \toolname\ introduces the following key innova-
+To address these limitations, we present \toolname, a novel adaptive fuzzing framework driven by LLMs and designed to systematically uncover vulnerabilities in the under-tested feature space of modern DBMSs. \toolname\ introduces the following key innovations.

-tions.
 First, \toolname\ targets feature-specific SQL constructs by combining grammar-guided template expansion with LLM-powered instantiation (Section~\ref{sec:Generation}), enabling systematic coverage of vendor-specific and version-dependent DBMS features that are difficult to model using fixed rules.
 Second, to overcome the challenges of semantic modeling, \toolname\ performs semantic exploration through a unified design that integrates progressive mutation with automated error repair (Sections~\ref{sec:Mutation} and~\ref{sec:Repairation}).
 Specifically, it prioritizes semantic diversity by recombining logic fragments across seed programs and applying conditional logic shifts, while automatically repairing high-value test cases that fail due to missing objects or unmet semantic preconditions.
 This design enables \toolname\ to construct semantically valid and diverse SQL sequences that reach deep, feature-dependent execution paths.
 Finally, \toolname\ maintains the global execution context throughout fuzzing and performs replay-based analysis to identify and isolate compound failures that arise only under specific internal DBMS states (Section~\ref{sec:Validation}).
 This paper makes the following key contributions: